Deontay Wilder: Wilder vs. Washington

 In front of a hometown crowd of 12,346, Wilder won by TKO in round five.
 Washington started off strong with power punches as Wilder moved around with jabs.
 Midway through the fifth, Wilder got Washington against the ropes and landed a combination of power shots, the last shot being a left to the head of Washington, dropping him backwards against the ropes.
 Washington recovered quickly on unsteady legs.
 The fight resumed, and Wilder unloaded heavy blows to Washington's head, eventually leading referee Michael Griffin to halt the fight at 1 minute and 45 seconds of the round.
 Wilder credited his patience in the post-fight interview, "I knew he was going to come in excited to fight for a world title.
 I just kept calm and found my rhythm.
 I knew he was going to tire out, and when he did, I took advantage.
 It was all about timing.
 I'm very smart in the ring when it comes to using different tactics."
 At the time of stoppage, one judge had the fight 39–37 for Wilder, whilst the remaining two judges had the fight 38–38 after four rounds.
 Washington earned $250,000 from the fight while Wilder earned $900,000.
 CompuBox Stats showed that Wilder landed 33 of 113 punches thrown (29%) and Washington connected with 30 of his 98 thrown (31%).
-The fight was televised on Fox in the US and was watched by an average audience of 1.76 million viewers, peaking at 1.86 million.
+The fight was televised on Fox in the U.S. and was watched by an average audience of 1.76 million viewers, peaking at 1.86 million.
 The bout was the most watched boxing match in the United States for 2017, until the Thurman-Garcia unification fight drew 3.74 million on March 4.

 Following the fight, there was an altercation between Wilder and Dominic Breazeale, who had knocked out Izuagbe Ugonoh on the undercard.
 Breazeale claimed that Wilder and his entourage attacked him in front of his wife at the Westin Birmingham hotel.
 This came after Breazeale supposedly had a fracas with Wilder's younger brother, Marsellos, at ringside during Wilder's fight.